 Those who have been eminent in philosophy, politics, poetry, and the arts have all had tendencies toward melancholia.

-I also mentioned before how Jerusha Abbott inspired me to be a writer but I was a kid.
+I also mentioned before how Jerusha Abbott inspired me to be a writer, but I was a kid.
 At one point in our lives, we probably looked up to someone and aspired to be them.
-Sometimes, the things we wanted then are not the same things we want now—that is just how things can drastically change.
+But sometimes, the things we wanted then are not the same things we want now—that is just how things can drastically change.

 In days that I haven’t been posting, I asked myself why I write now.
 You know I write for a living, but it’s different.

 I am talking about this writing.
 Why are you in this platform?
-What made you bear your soul, your feelings, all your emotions into words and let strangers read it; as if they have the right to be inside your heart and mind then, they think they can judge you?
+What made you bear your soul, your feelings, all your emotions into words and let strangers read it?

-We all know it takes courage to write but it takes so much more to put yourself out there—with your thoughts.
+We all know it takes courage to write, but it takes so much more to put yourself out there—with your thoughts.
 Are they genuine?
 Are you being honest with your words?
 Or are they filtered?
 Do you only write what you think people would like to read?
 Do you only write for yourself?
-Why put it online, then?
-Even if you don’t share it, people will stumble on it one way or another [unless it’s on private, obviously].
-Why not keep it to yourself?

 Isn’t it amazing how words can make you vulnerable and strong at the same time?